theandrew168/sbs-website/content/posts/bloggulus-outage-postmortem.md

 Jun 04 14:51:36 bloggulus systemd[1]: Failed to start PostgreSQL Cluster 14-main.
 ```

-Take note of those `locale` warnings...
+What's up with those `locale` warnings?
+I don't recall ever seeing them before but my [Ansible automation](https://github.com/theandrew168/devops/blob/ae25c0a6333e8cfb3b6dd091b329342da7e545ba/roles/server/tasks/main.yml#L169-L187) generates and configures the `en_US.UTF-8` locale for all of my servers.
+Thinking that this might be weird fluke or something, I rebooted the server.
-I first tried restarting the server (couldn't hurt, right) but that didn't make a difference: PostgreSQL was still failing to start.
+Unfortunately, that didn't make a difference: PostgreSQL was still failing to start.

 Maybe the server's baseline configuration got messed up somehow?
-Since I use Ansible to manage my servers, I'll re-run the playbook that handles the Bloggulus server.
+I decided re-run the [playbook](https://github.com/theandrew168/devops/blob/main/bloggulus.yml) that manages the Bloggulus server and all of its components.
+Since all of my Ansible roles are idempotent, anything out of alignment should get straightened out.

 ## Running Ansible